zmitton/eth-proof/RELEASING.md

 For each of the desired release targets, prepare and push the release.

 #### Github Release
-Using [github release tool](https://github.com/c4milo/github-release), push a release with the following fields:
+Using [Github release tool](https://github.com/c4milo/github-release), push a release with the following fields:

 | Field name       | Content                                                        |